 From the Office of the Director -- 4 semesters before you expect to graduate.
 Information packets for the coming year are available in December of your junior year.

-An APPLICATION form is included in the information packet, which is submitted to the Director (Dr. Watford).
+An APPLICATION form is included in the information packet, which is submitted to the Director (Dr. Reinfelder).
 This form must be signed by your Academic (major) Advisor, to insure that participation in the program will not adversely affect your completion of graduation requirements.
 George H. Cook Scholar candidates should also submit (to Dean Ventola) the SCHOLARSHIP APPLICATION form sent in February.
 George H. Cook Scholars are typically given merit awards for their final semester.